PatrickMaiyer/Portapack_Wiki/Replay.md

-This app allows users to replay single play C16 file, or create playlists of previously captured signals and replay them in a specific order.
+This app allows users to replay single C16 file, or create playlists of previously captured signals and replay them in a specific order.

 The Key Items on the App that can be selected with the cursor and changed with the encoder knob are: